 If your loved ones no longer need your financial assistance, you’ve paid off your debts, and your savings can support your retirement and end-of-life expenses, then you probably don’t need life insurance anymore.

 In this case, just let your policy expire.
 When the term ends, so will your coverage.
-If you die the day after your policy expires, your family won’t get a death benefit of any size.

 Can I get money from my term life insurance policy?